andersonRocha091/contactManagerApi/README.md

 # Lead Manager

-Sistema de gerenciamento de leads com recursos de VoIP integrado, desenvolvido utilizando conceitos de Arquitetura Evolutiva e Domain-Driven Design (DDD).
+Lead management system with integrated VoIP features, developed using concepts of Evolutionary Architecture and Domain-Driven Design (DDD).

-## 🏗️ Arquitetura
+## 🏗️ Architecture

-Este projeto foi desenvolvido adpatando os princípios de:
+This project was developed by adapting the principles of:

 ### Domain-Driven Design (DDD)
-- **Domínios Bounded Contexts:**
+- **Bounded Contexts:**
-  - Auth: Responsável pela autenticação e autorização
+    - Auth: Responsible for authentication and authorization
-  - Client: Gerenciamento de clientes/leads
+    - Client: Client/lead management
-  - Voip: Integração com serviços de telefonia
+    - Voip: Integration with telephony services
-  - Shared: Recursos compartilhados entre domínios
+    - Shared: Shared resources between domains

-- **Camadas:**
+- **Layers:**
-  - Domain: Entidades e regras de negócio
+    - Domain: Entities and business rules
-  - Application: Casos de uso e serviços de aplicação
+    - Application: Use cases and application services
-  - Infrastructure: Implementações concretas e adaptadores
+    - Infrastructure: Concrete implementations and adapters
-  - Interfaces: Controllers e endpoints da API
+    - Interfaces: API controllers and endpoints

-### Arquitetura Evolutiva
+### Evolutionary Architecture
-- **Princípios aplicados:**
+- **Applied principles:**
-  - Desacoplamento entre módulos
+    - Decoupling between modules
-  - Independência de tecnologia
+    - Technology independence
-  - Testabilidade incorporada
+    - Built-in testability
-  - Incrementalidade
+    - Incrementality
-  - Adaptabilidade
+    - Adaptability

-## 🔄 Evolução da Arquitetura
+## 🔄 Architecture Evolution

-O projeto foi estruturado para evoluir de forma incremental:
+The project was structured to evolve incrementally:

-1. **Fase 1:** Implementação básica do CRUD de clientes
+1. **Phase 1:** Basic implementation of client CRUD
-2. **Fase 2:** Adição de autenticação e autorização
+2. **Phase 2:** Addition of authentication and authorization
-3. **Fase 3:** Integração com serviços VoIP
+3. **Phase 3:** Integration with VoIP services
-4. **Fase 4:** Sistema de notificações
+4. **Phase 4:** Notification system
-5. **Fase 5:** Recursos avançados de gestão de leads
+5. **Phase 5:** Advanced lead management features

-Cada fase foi implementada seguindo os princípios de:
+Each phase was implemented following the principles of:
-- Testabilidade
+- Testability
-- Desacoplamento
+- Decoupling
-- Manutenibilidade
+- Maintainability
-- Escalabilidade
+- Scalability

 ## 🚀 Technologies